Steve Perez sworn in as Chief of Police

 “It is a very humbling experience, and I am looking forward to the years to come,” Lackey said.

-Lackey thanked his supervisors past and present, including former police chiefs Jim Kohler and Gary Miller for taking a chance on him first as a dispatcher and then as an officer.
-He also thanked Chief Page for mentoring him in policing and in life, as well as Chief Perez for trusting him to be Assistant Chief.
+Lackey thanked his supervisors past and present, including Chief Kohler and Chief Miller for taking a chance on him first as a dispatcher and then as an officer.
+He also thanked Chief Page for mentoring him in policing and in life, as well as Perez for trusting him to be Assistant Chief.
 Perez recounted Lackey’s start at the department as a 19-year-old dispatcher in 2004 and being hired as an officer in 2006.

 “Cody rose through the ranks quickly,” Perez said, listing Lackey’s numerous awards and certifications.
 “He’s had a great career and I’m happy for him and his family.”

 “I want to congratulate you on this accomplishment and thank you for your commitment to excellence,” Thatcher said.
 “You bring a lot of value to the department and to the Assistant Chief position.”

 Since joining the department, Lackey has served in a number of vital roles during that time.
 Learn more about Lackey's time at Boerne PD.